meir/cdl/README.md

 bash <(curl -s https://raw.githubusercontent.com/meir/cdl/main/install.sh)
 ```

+To uninstall you can use the same script and add `uninstall` after it.

 ## How to use

 This project has a few commands, they're simple CRUD commands to change the cache file.